cmullendore-bootcamp/readme-generator/README.md

 Download and extract the files or simply clone the github repo.

 ## Usage
 In a command prompt from the location of the files, simply run "node index" and the application should run.
+A video demonstration is [available here](https://1drv.ms/v/s!AvOM1kJNe-zxip9nS5jblNRXBAMENA?e=HGC0C5).

 ## Contributing
 At this point in time we are not accepting outside contributions, but watch this space for changes soon!